 The Fantasy of Lights Boat Parade takes place on Tempe Town Lake in downtown Tempe.
 Here is a map of the Tempe Town Lake/Tempe Beach Park area, with instructions for access by Valley Metro Rail.
-The Fantasy of Lights Boat Parade and its other related activities take place on Saturday, December 14, 2018, starting at 4 p.m.
-The boat parade will go on no matter the weather.
+The Fantasy of Lights Boat Parade and its other related activities take place on Saturday, December 14, 2019.
+The festivities and live entertainment begin at 4 p.m., and the boat parade sets off at 7 p.m.

 If you're driving, you'll find the most convenient parking at:

 - Hayden Ferry Lakeside Parking Garage, on Rio Salado, just east of Mill Avenue

 - Hayden Square Garage, on Third Street between Ash Street and Mill Avenue, under Hayden Square Condominiums

 - City Hall Garage, on Fifth Street between Mill Avenue and Myrtle Avenue

 - Centerpoint Surface Lot, on Fifth Street between Ash Street and Maple Avenue